A superb match with Thorens TD-160

 Above and below: the refurbished Thorens TD160B MKII, with SME 3009 Series II tonearm.

 As I also have a stock TD160MKII a comparison is easy to make.
 While the refurbished 160 with its SME arm definitely sounds tonally much fuller, tracks better and sounds a lot more refined, the area where it’s lacking is PRAT.
 In other words, rhythmically it is not very well inspiring.
 The original Thorens may have a flat soundstage and sound thin in comparison, it does definitely rock.

 The crux of course as always in audio lies in the matching of individual components.
-In this case it is the Denon DL304 which has a lower compliance than the arm likes.
-The same is true to some extend for the original Thorens arm, but because the latter has a very tight bearing it may not produce the fullest bass but still sounds controlled and lively.
+In this case, it is the Denon DL304 which has a lower compliance than the arm likes.
+The same is true to some extent for the original Thorens arm, but because the latter has a very tight bearing it may not produce the fullest bass but still sounds controlled and lively.

 Finding a better arm

 This provided the necessary backdrop for me to try out a different arm.
 The obvious choice for a first step up would be Rega and the RB 250 does indeed provide very good sound at very low cost.
 From past experience however and in those circumstances at least, I had learned that that the RB250 in the guise of the Michell Tecnoarm was not the ideal arm for me.
 Although sonorous and powerful sounding, it did not provide the refinement and air that I so craved, and which both a standard Thorens and the 160B with SME arm do provide.